High-dimensional regression with potential prior information on variable importance: Numerical experiments

 \subsection{Avocado data}

-Available on \emph{Kaggle} \citep{avocadokaggle} is a set of historical data on avocado prices and sales volume in multiple US markets.
-For this experiment we consider only price, and use the 53 markets for which full weekly price data is available for both `conventional' and `organic' varieties from the beginning of January 2015 to the end of March 2018.
+Here we study historical data on avocado prices and sales volume in multiple US markets available on \emph{Kaggle} \citep{avocadokaggle}.
+For this experiment we consider predicting the price using an autoregressive model, and use the 53 markets for which full weekly price data is available for both `conventional' and `organic' varieties from the beginning of January 2015 to the end of March 2018.

 A design matrix was compiled using all 106 time series, using the previous 52 values for each of one, thus resulting in a $5512$ ($ = 52 \times 106$)-dimensional model, with 117 observations.
 For each avocado variety and market, a model was fitted on the first 78 weeks of data and then tested on the remaining 39 weeks to assess performance.
-Unlike in the other experiments where we tune the model using cross-validation, here we wish to respect the chronological ordering of the observations.
+Unlike in the other experiments where the model was tuned using cross-validation, here we wish to respect the chronological ordering of the observations.
 We therefore train on the first 39 observations, then validate on the next 39 in order to select the model, falling within the set-up of Theorem~\ref{thm:mainresult}.
 Once our model is selected we then retrain it on all 78 of the training observations before testing on the hitherto-unseen test set of the last 39 observations.

-We must now specify the ordering that is to be used when fitting these models.
+The ordering of variables we used with our nested regression scheme was motivated by the following considerations.
 For a univariate time series with no seasonal effects, we would typically order the variables by ranking them from most to least recent (with most recent being the most `important').
 Here there are effectively 106 time series which are observed weekly, so there may be some seasonal effect.

-The ordering used here is constructed as follows, by first splitting the time series into groups of decreasing `importance': \begin{enumerate} \item the particular time series that we are modelling; \item the complementary variety to the time series we are modelling (e.g.\ we are modelling Albany-conventional, here would be Albany-organic); \item everything else. \end{enumerate} Within each of these groups, the reading from 52 weeks (one year) previous is first in the ordering, with the rest ordered from newest to oldest.
+The ordering used here was constructed by first splitting the time series into groups of decreasing `importance' as follows: \begin{enumerate} \item the particular time series that we are modelling; \item the complementary variety to the time series we are modelling (e.g.\ were we modelling Albany-conventional, here we would take Albany-organic); \item everything else. \end{enumerate} Within each of these groups, the reading from 52 weeks (one year) previous was first in the ordering, with the rest ordered from newest to oldest.